-No part of the net earnings of your organization may benefit any private shareholder or individual.
+No part of the net earnings of your organization can inure to the benefit of any private shareholder or individual.

 Ordinary and necessary expenses in connection with the operation, management, maintenance, and improvement of the cemetery are permitted, as are reasonable fees for the services of a manager.